frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 You can use properties to call the right service URL from your Frank.
 In your adapters, you can reference a property ``serviceURL`` to find the URL of your service.
 In ``DeploymentSpecifics.properties``, you include the line ``serviceURL=https://dev.someservice.io``.
 In ``StageSpecifics_ACC.properties``, you include the line ``serviceURL=https://acc.someservice.io``.
 Finally in ``StageSpecifics_PRD.properties`` you set the real service URL: ``serviceURL=https://someservice.io``.
 In DTAP stages local, development or test, the service URL defined in ``DeploymentSpecifics.properties`` is applied.
 In DTAP stage acceptance, this value is superseeded by the definition in ``StageSpecifics_ACC.properties``.
 In production, the service URL found in ``StageSpecifics_PRD.properties`` is taken.

-The mentioned files ``StageSpecifics_LOC_TOMCAT.properties`` ... ``DeploymentSpecifics.properties`` can also exist on the classpath.
-Then they have the same order of precedence, but they have a lower precedence then the configuration specific property files.
+The mentioned files ``StageSpecifics_LOC_TOMCAT.properties`` ... ``DeploymentSpecifics.properties`` can also exist within the deployment on your application server (your ``classes`` folder).
+Then they have the same order of precedence, but they have a lower precedence than the configuration specific property files.
 Please remember that system properties always take precedence over properties configured in your Frank config.

 In addition to the chain of system properties and property files, some properties have default values.
 These default values are listed in subsection :ref:`propertiesFramework`.
 If some property is not configured by the system administrator and if it is not defined in the property files read by the Frank!Framework, then the default value is applied.